 During the development process of the recommended collector street plan, existing and future transit facilities were again considered more closely.
-The future success of the transit system within the study area is dependent on the circulation and ease of use in the area.
+The future success of the transit system within the study area is dependant on the circulation and ease of use in the area.
 It is important that the existing bus stops and future transit stations be accessible and safe.
 By providing better connectivity in and around existing and future facilities, citizens will have better accessibility to the services themselves.

 Figure 4.6 shows the existing and proposed future transit facilities.
 It is expected that the denser development will center near the proposed transit stations, providing more mode choices for those close to this area.
-In addition, Figure 4.6 shows a 1⁄4-mile and 1⁄2 -mile radius from the location of the proposed transit stations.
-This is the distance found to be most reasonable by those willing to walk to access transit facilities.
+In addition, Figure 4.6 shows a 1⁄4-mile and 2-mile radius from the location of the proposed transit stations.
+This is the distance found to be most reasonable by those willing to walk or bike, respectively, to access transit facilities.
+[TO BE UPDATED FOR FINAL REPORT]